On the Minimal Model Program for K\"ahler 3-folds: Preliminaries

-\begin{lemma} Let $X$ be a normal $\mbQ$-factorial compact analytic variety in Fujiki's class $\mcC$ and $\alpha\in H^{1,1}_{\BC}(X)$ a pseudo-effective class.
-Then the positive part $P(\alpha)$ of the Boucksom-Zariski decomposition of $\alpha$ defined above is a modified nef class. \end{lemma}
+\begin{lemma} Let $X$ be a normal $\mbQ$-factorial compact analytic variety in Fujiki's class $\mcC$, such that $H^{1,1}_{\BC}(X)$ contains a big $(1,1)$ class.
+If $\alpha\in H^{1,1}_{\BC}(X)$ is a pseudo-effective class, then the positive part $P(\alpha)$ of the Boucksom-Zariski decomposition of $\alpha$ defined above is a modified nef class. \end{lemma}